PascalS86/Docs/Outlook REST API/readme.md

 In this doc I write down the basic steps to create an app to work with those objects in general.

 # What is this about?
+This is about accessing the environment of an Microsoft account throuhg the graph API and work with it.
+I provide a scenario and some sample snippets how to access the API and how to work with it.
+It should give an idea how you to use it.

 # Who is this for?